axcel-blade/how-to-install-java-on-linux/README.md

-# How to install java on linux
+# How to Install Java on Linux
 A complete guide for installing Java Development Kit (JDK) on Linux systems, featuring step-by-step instructions for multiple distributions, environment variable configuration, version management, and troubleshooting tips to help you set up a reliable Java development environment.

 ## Installation of SDKMAN